About the ML-SPL API

-Cloud customers can also use GitHub to add more algorithms via an app.
+Splunk Cloud Platform customers can also use GitHub to add more algorithms via an app.
 The Splunk GitHub for Machine learning app provides access to custom algorithms and is based on the Machine Learning Toolkit open source repo.
-Cloud customers need to create a support ticket to have this app installed.
+Splunk Cloud Platform customers need to create a support ticket to have this app installed.

 To access the Machine Learning Toolkit open source repo, see the MLTK GitHub repo.

 The Machine Learning Toolkit and Python for Scientific computing add-on must be installed in order for GitHub to work in your Splunk environment.

 Add a custom algorithm to the Machine Learning Toolkit overview